 When Grant isn’t pitching in on SpatialDev’s projects, he’s perfecting his IPA recipes (he’s growing his own hops in a mediterranean climate!) and paddling with his outrigger team.
 We hope to welcome Grant back to the Great Northwest when he finishes his academic journey… and when is that again, Grant?

-Ryan's quiver of GIS and programming tools has grown impressively over the last ten years as he’s worked on leading edge projects for large private-sector companies, NGOs and local governments.
+Ryan's quiver of GIS and programming tools has grown impressively over the years as he’s worked on leading edge projects for large private-sector companies, NGOs and local governments.
 Ryan has a reputation for incredible productivity – often cranking out code at such a rate it doesn’t seem humanly possible.
 "I get in a groove and it just flows out of me," said Ryan.
 Luckily for Ryan, there will always be more code to sling.

 When he isn’t working, Ryan drums with a number of musical groups.
 He once played with the world famous Blue Thunder drum line and studied West African drumming and Brazilian Samba Reggae percussion.
 Ryan enjoys date nights with his wife and playing monsters with his two small children.
 When he is not programming or sipping an iced tea, Ryan sleepwalks excessively.

 Web, server and mobile projects.
 Clint is an expert in database and web service design and implementation.
 He frequently works with clients to create enterprise-class GIS infrastructures "from scratch" – including design and deployment of databases, GIS and application servers, editing and maintenance work flows, and technology transfer to client staff.
 Clint extends complex spatial applicaitons with accompanying native mobile applications on both Android and iOS.

 Outside of work, Clint loves to spend time exploring the outdoors with his family and working on various Conservation GIS initiatives.